 Second, the insurance company wants to settle your claim before you discover the full extent of your injuries.
 If you have permanent disabilities or you require future medical treatment, the insurance company can get out of paying you for this if it can get you to settle now.
 Even if you find out later you have additional injuries; you cannot go back to the insurance company for more money if you have signed a release.

-The insurance company takes advantage of the fact that accident victims often need money to pay medical bills and living expenses after being injured in an accident.
+The insurance company takes advantage of the fact that after an accident, you often need money to pay medical bills and living expenses after being injured.
 It is always in your best interest to consult with an experienced accident attorney before you settle an injury claim.